masc-ucsc/docs/docs/pyrope/05-assert.md

 if` was taken, which generic parameter was selected, etc.); use `puts` for messages that should appear in the simulator at run time.

+## Illegal operations

+The compiler never aborts on bad user input — every illegal operation is a clean compile error.
+An illegal or undefined low-level operation yields `nil` (e.g. division/modulo by zero, or arithmetic on a `nil`/uninitialized operand), and a `nil` produced by an arithmetic operation, or a `nil` used as an `if` / `while` condition, is reported as a compile error rather than silently folding to a degenerate value.

 ## LEC

 The `lec` command is a formal verification step that checks that all the